Wout-M/qmk-macropad/README.md

 ## Housing

-I also want to make a small 3D-printed housing for the switche tester since it's just a piece of acrylic with holes for the switches.
-The housing angles the acrylic plate at 7 degrees and adds an extra compartment for the OLED screen and layer switch.
-It should also be able to contain the other hardware.
+I also want to make a small 3D-printed housing for the switch tester.
+The housing angles the switches at 7 degrees and adds some extra space to show the pro micro and oled screen.
 Right now it's still a work in progress.

 ![Housing](images/housing.png)